Job Readiness Job Search Services

 Locations of Job Search Services - Employment Connection Centers (ECCs)

 Job search services are provided at facilities referred to as Employment Connection Centers.
-The centers are located at Central San Jose, Mountain View (North County), and Gilroy (South County).
+The centers are located in Central San Jose, Mountain View (North County), and Gilroy (South County).

 These facilities are fully staffed and equipped with the tools and technology necessary to assist clients with preparing and seeking employment.
 ECC staff serve the role of on-site trainers and coaches for clients who are considered to be job ready.

-Specialized sessions in CalSAWS for SJS, and PTJS have been created utilizing the activity provider [Location Name] for clients participating in specialized sessions.
+Specialized sessions in CalSAWS for Supervised Job Search (SJS), and Part-Time Job Search (PTJS) have been created utilizing the location for clients participating in specialized sessions.
+These sessions have the ECC address location listed under the Address field.

 Family Services